Mary Landrieu: Guns

-Landrieu has a "C" rating from the National Rifle Association.
-The NRA endorsed her opponent, Bill Cassidy, in the 2014 Louisiana Senate race.
+Landrieu had a "C" grade from the National Rifle Association Political Victory Fund (NRA-PVF) in 2013, and a "D" grade in 2014.
+The NRA-PVF endorsed her opponent, Bill Cassidy, in the 2014 Louisiana Senate race, running a specific attack campaign against Landrieu.

 Internet sales tax

-Landrieu voted in favor of an Internet sales tax.
+Landrieu voted for an Internet sales tax.

 Affordable Care Act

-Landrieu voted for the Patient Protection and Affordable Care Act, commonly known as "Obamacare".
+Landrieu voted for the Affordable Care Act (also known as Obamacare).
 Critics claimed she withheld her vote until she had secured what is now referred to as the "Louisiana Purchase" originally for up to $300,000,000 in additional Medicaid funds to Louisiana, which, due to a typographical error in the healthcare bill, became an additional $4.3 billion for Louisiana's Medicaid program.
-Days later, Sen. Landrieu took to the Senate floor to defend her vote by detailing the timeline of her Medicaid funding request.
+Days later, Senator Landrieu took to the Senate floor to defend her vote by detailing the timeline of her Medicaid funding request.
 Landrieu noted her $300 million request was made before President Obama was sworn into office.
-When asked by reporters in 2013, Sen. Landrieu said that she would vote for it again if she were given a chance.
+When asked by reporters in 2013, Senator Landrieu said that she would vote for it again if she were given a chance.